What is in this leaflet

 DARZALEX can decrease white blood cell counts which help fight infections, and blood cells called platelets which help to clot blood.

-Tell your doctor or nurse if you develop fever or if you have signs of bruising or bleeding.
+Tell your doctor if you develop fever or if you have signs of bruising or bleeding.

 Blood transfusions